 Shear Load Connectors

-Ancon’s range of shear load connectors offers significant advantages over plain dowel bars.
+Leviat’s range of Ancon shear load connectors offers significant advantages over plain dowel bars.
 They are more effective at transferring load and allowing movement to take place.
 They are easier to fix on-site due to their two-part construction and they can prove to be a more cost-effective solution.

 Each connector is a two-part assembly comprising a sleeve and a dowel component.
 Installation is a fast and accurate process, drilling of either formwork or concrete is not equired.
 The sleeve is simply nailed to the formwork ensuring subsequent alignment of the dowel, essential for unhindered movement.

 They are manufactured from stainless steel to ensure a high degree of corrosion resistance with no requirement for additional protection.

 In most cases, dowelled or keyed joints can be replaced by joints incorporating Ancon shear load connectors.
 They can be used for movement joints in floor slabs, suspended slabs, and for replacing double columns and beams at structural movement joints.